 From 3-address code / pseudo assembly (after register allocation) to real assembly code:

-stands for a RISC-V register name (i.e., temporaries have been mapped to registers, already)li r, n
+rstands for a RISC-V register name (i.e., temporaries have been mapped to registers, already)li r, nis an assembler macro that gets expanded to different instructions depending on the size ofn.

 stack frame layout